 I first came to the Alexander Technique as a means of preventing potential future problems, having a family history of serious back and neck conditions.
 Not only did I learn better whole-body coordination, removing the usual strains on my back and joints from my habitual movement pattern, but I also discovered many other benefits that I carried into my daily life.
 Every lesson brought a sense of well-being and my calmer state of mind helped me cope better with a stressful job.
 For the first time, because of my improved posture, I was also able to sit comfortably at my computer.
 As someone who was originally involved in scientific research and who then spent many years in a desk job in the pharmaceutical industry, I continually ‘lived in my head’.
 Through the Alexander Technique I have gradually integrated thinking and activity, for a better coordinated mind-body.

-After several years of lessons, which began in 1998, I decided to train as a teacher and in 2006 successfully completed the 3-year full-time training course at the Manchester Alexander Technique Training School.
+After several years of lessons, which began in 1998, I decided to train as a teacher and in 2006 completed the 3-year full-time training course at the Manchester Alexander Technique Training School.
 I have been active in teaching since qualifying and am now based in Portobello, Edinburgh where I offer individual lessons, as well as running group courses and workshops.
-I also work with businesses on workplace well-being and performance, and since 2017 I have been running an Alexander programme for Lush Edinburgh with their Spa therapists.
+I also work with businesses and organisations on workplace well-being and performance.

 I am the Head of Training at Edinburgh Alexander Training School, currently the only Alexander Technique teacher training course in Scotland.